 Imagine you’re a mobile game developer, who invests millions of dollars in developing a game.
 After around a year of struggle with the team, you finally release it on App Store and Google Play — only to realize it’s a drop in the ocean of the six million games in these online stores.

 As you try and build stickiness into your product, you might need to double down on paid user acquisition.
 It’s indeed one of the few, if not the only, ways to be noticed in the deluge of apps when you don’t have a large user base of early adopters.
 Unfortunately, here comes another challenge: statistics show that 40% of the online ad spending goes to fake users and 59.5% is wasted on users who don’t even spend a dime on the app.
 In other words, investing on these ads is pretty much like pouring money down the drain.

 This is what Stefano Roncari encountered when he was working on his previous startup in Beijing.
 He and his team spent a lot on promoting their game but didn’t see many users download it on their phone, let alone paying for it.

 Most games die exactly because of the low return on ad spend, he told Business Next.
 “The average cost for acquiring a user is much higher than the revenue you can get from a user.”

 Looking into the black box

 It can also happen that an ad publisher “steals” an organic user, claims that the advertiser acquires it by running a pay-per-download campaign on one of its pages, and asks for a fee.
 “It’s easy to cheat but difficult to catch a cheater,” he said.
-What’s worse, an ad publisher can charge the advertiser more for a user they buy from another publisher.

 To help game publishers avoid these pitfalls and attract high quality users, Mr. Roncari co-founded Bubbleye in Taipei in 2016 to launch Kraken, “the world’s first user acquisition autopilot.”